Skip to main content

-Schiit Bifrost 2 DAC Tear Down
+Schiit Bifrost 2 DAC - Internal Component Review

 Although I am a DAC builder, I strongly not recommend anyone who are love to hear the music with their equipment trying to heat up their soldering iron and start to build one.
 Because making a working DAC is simple but making a good sound quality DAC is far difficult than you might think.